-8. Once all information is presented and questions have been asked, the Conduct Officer will end the conference and retire to closed deliberations.
-Accused student(s) are presumed to be not responsible for violations.
-Responsibility must be established “by a preponderance of information.”
-This standard requires that the presiding Conduct Officer be persuaded that it is more likely than not that the allegations against the accused student are true.
+8. An accused student is presumed to be not responsible unless the standard of proof is met.
+Responsibility must be established by the "preponderance of information” standard of proof.
+This standard requires that the Conduct Officer be persuaded that it is more likely than not that the allegations are true.

 9. If the Conduct Officer finds the student in violation of University policy, they can assign any sanction listed in the University Code of Student Conduct.
 If that sanction includes suspension, expulsion, or loss of University housing, the matter will be referred to a University Hearing for further review.